d12frosted/elpa-mirror/gnu/consult-readme.txt

   • The builtin completion UI, which pops up the `*Completions*' buffer.
   • The builtin `icomplete-vertical-mode' in Emacs 28.
-  • [selectrum by Radon Rosborough]: Alternative vertical UI, predecessor of Vertico.
-  • [mct by Protesilaos Stavrou]: Minibuffer and Completions in Tandem, which builds on the default completion UI (development [discontinued]).
+  • [mct by Protesilaos Stavrou]: Minibuffer and Completions in Tandem, which builds on the default completion UI (development currently [discontinued]).

   You can integrated Consult with special programs or with other